yuzawa-san/googolplex-theater/README.md

 This is a side project, so the maintainer provides no guarantee to the speed at which submissions can be accepted given the need to test this with hardware.

-NOTE: Sometimes it may be necessary to compile protobuf manually prior to IDE development:
+NOTE: It may be necessary to compile protobuf manually prior to IDE development:
 ```
 ./gradlew generateProto
 ```

 ### TODO

+* Split screen layouts
 * Dockerfile? (may not work with mdns)
 * Framing proxy (may not be feasible or allowed under HTTPS)